falkosch/edu.schwabe.multi-tenancy-webapp/README.md

 - Add access control guard services to the list `StateAccessControlService.guards`.

 The functionality is IMHO already way to complex to be a good blueprint example.
-In that sense, please do not understand it as a blueprint for the next cool looking freaking most modern app that vastly improves everyones life.
+In that sense, please do not understand the app as a blueprint for the next cool looking freaking most modern app that vastly improves every ones life.

 Furthermore, lerna, webpack and the repo's build scripts manage the bundling of each tenant app independently and enable the following customizations at build time: